Mia-Brunner/C2C-Marketplace/README.md

 #### One-to-many-relationships
 Using a foreign key matched to the primary key, occurs when each record in the first table corresponds to one or more records in another table, but each record in the second table only corresponds to one record in the first.

 In this instance a single user has many listings and each listing can have many attached images.
 Each listing can only belong to one user.
+The user ID serves as a foreign key for the Listing and the listing ID serves as a foreign key for the attached images.

 ### Describe the way tasks are allocated and tracked in your project